 /

-The Trusted Auth Tokens feature allow developers to attest end-user identities by exchanging pre-verified JWTs for Stytch sessions.
+The Trusted Auth Tokens feature allows developers to attest end-user identities by exchanging signed JWTs for Stytch sessions.
 This gives teams the power to integrate custom authentication factors or external identity providers without needing bespoke code or full OIDC/OAuth support.

 Use this feature to build flexible auth flows that use existing JWT infrastructure and securely interoperate with partners.